sowmyasri-ganapavarapu/Smart-Interview-Scheduling-Recruitment-Tracker/README.md

 # Smart-Interview-Scheduling-Recruitment-Tracker

 The **Smart Interview Scheduling & Recruitment Tracker** is a Python and MySQL-based project designed to simplify and automate the recruitment process.
-It enables HR teams to manage candidate details, schedule interviews efficiently, and track recruitment status in a structured and organized manner.
+It enables HR teams to manage candidate details, schedule interviews efficiently and track recruitment status in a structured and organized manner.

 This project focuses on reducing manual effort in interview management and improving accuracy in scheduling and status tracking.